 Why Visit East Germany?

 There is a lot to experience but the most compelling reason to visit Mecklenburg-Vorpommern is the spirit of this former East German state that has not forgotten its past.
 Elsewhere in Germany, for example, people describe themselves as German.
 Here, residents say they are East German, and always with great pride.

-In another example, when discussing how young women find husbands, one our blond blue-eyed guides burst out, “We are women of East Germany!
+In another example, when discussing how young women find husbands, one of our blond blue-eyed guides burst out, “We are women of East Germany!
 We are strong!
 We do not marry for money!”
 Yes, the East Germans still declare their independence.